 Traits of an accountable leader - 3.
 Listening

-Whether remote-first or office first, listening paths are now an essential part of good leadership.
+Whether remote-first or office first, listening paths are now an essential part of good safety leadership.

 Creating an environment where your team are heard, areas of concern shared and opportunities for growth seized is a crucial part of developing a culture of accountability.